 Year 4: Key Question L2.6: Why do some people think that life is like a journey and what significant experiences mark this?

-RE sessions use much of the same approaches as the Philosophy for Children sessions which have helped so much to shape the children’s ability to think, reason, explain and explore ideas in a respectful way.
+RE sessions use much of the same approaches as the Philosophy for Children sessions which have helped to shape the children’s ability to think, reason, explain and explore ideas in a respectful way.
 We explore the Key Questions through discussion and debate.
+The P4C and RE themes and questions are closely mapped so that children can apply their learning and thinking skills across both areas.
+Please refer to the P4C/RE Long Term Plan below;

 One of the most important aspects of a successful RE education is being able to find out about not just the beliefs and traditions of different cultures and religions, but also to relate those beliefs to our own lives.
 Therefore, we do not encourage children to follow a religion or take part in religious activities, but instead to explore how those religious activities can be related to their own experiences, to help them to better understand the exciting diversity of the modern world.
 By linking everything we do to fundamental British Values, RE explores not how we are different, but how we are in many ways the same.